AcipenserSturio/kipferl/README.md

 # License

-This repository is a fork of `fpl-programming/programming-2022-20fpl`, which is licensed under MIT.

-However, this fork only acts as a mirror for development being done in `AcipenserSturio/kipferl`, which uses none of the contents from `fpl-programming/programming-2022-20fpl`, and is entirely licensed under GPL-3.0 (as agreed upon by the contributors).

-`AcipenserSturio/programming-2022-20fpl` is, therefore, licensed under GPL-3.0, while acknowledging the copyright notice of MIT.
+`AcipenserSturio/kipferl` is licensed under GPL-3.0, while acknowledging the copyright notice of MIT.

-By contributing to `AcipenserSturio/programming-2022-20fpl`, you agree to license your contributions under GPL-3.0, for future merge into `AcipenserSturio/kipferl`.

-Note: since `AcipenserSturio/kipferl` uses none of the contents present in `fpl-programming/programming-2022-20fpl` prior to the fork, and any contributions made to this fork are also GPL-3.0, it does not need to honour the copyright notice that comes with the MIT license.
+Files licensed under MIT are taken from `fpl-programming/programming-2022-20fpl` and will be removed in a later version.